Cookies

 Price: Free

-Speakers: Cameron Draisey, care experienced Child and Youth Voice Worker, Wiltshire Council, Wendy Tomlinson, Former Head of Safeguarding at the Youth Custody Service, social worker and service manager
+Speakers: Cameron Draisey, care experienced Child and Youth Voice Worker, Wiltshire Council, Michelle Draisey, experienced foster parent, and Wendy Tomlinson, Former Head of Safeguarding at the Youth Custody Service, social worker and service manager

 Christmas should be a time of peace and enjoyment for children and families.
 But for children in care, and care experienced children and young people, it can also be a time of increased anxiety and confusion.
 For those who are care experienced, who may have been adopted and are no longer in care, the festive season can be a time of complex feelings where more support, consideration and forward planning can help.
 For professionals working with children and young people in care, as well as foster parents or kinship carers, communication and noticing behaviour changes is essential.
 Amidst the Christmas hubbub and excitement, and carried along by the festive cheer, this vigilance is even more vital.